MathStuff/Matrices/README.md

 Matrix.COL_LIMIT #Attribute to determine the amount of columns to print while representing the matrix, default is 12.

-Matrix.EIGEN_ITERS #Attribute to determine how many iterations will be done in eigenvalue calculation with QR algorithm, default is 100 for even numbered dimensions, 500 for odd ones.
+Matrix.QR_ITERS #Attribute to determine how many iterations will be done in eigenvalue calculation with QR algorithm, default is 100 for even numbered dimensions, 500 for odd ones.
 Play around with this value if the values you get don't seem right.

+Matrix.EIGENVEC_ITERS #Attribute to determine how many iterations will be done in eigenvector calculation with shifted inverse iteration method

 Matrix.col_1, Matrix.col_2, ... #Returns the column named col_1,col_2 ...